 Lightweight Camping Chairs

-What to Look for in a Camping Chair
+What to Look for in Camping Chairs

 Comfort

 Comfort is one of our top priorities when considering a camping chair.
-The floor is free, so if we’re spending money, we want a chair we’re excited to sit in and is comfortable to rest in after a long day of exploring.
+The floor is free, so if we’re spending money, we want a chair we’re excited to sit in and comfortable to rest in after a long day of exploring.
 Classic camping chairs are more comfort-oriented than lightweight chairs, with higher backs, more stable legs, and other extras.

 You may not think that a lot goes into setting up and tearing down a chair.
 Usually, you’d be right.
 But some of these chairs are a little trickier than others.
 We’re after a chair that’s easy to set up and packs down easily (we don’t want to have to wrestle it back into its bag after the end of a long trip).
 This is where a true camping chair (as opposed to a lightweight or backpacking chair) really shines — usually, a single motion to unfold the chair is all that’s required.
 Lightweight camp chairs, on the other hand, mostly require some sort of tent-like setup (a hub-and-pole design).
+The Kelty’s Low Loveseat is a true camping chair and setting it up is a cinch, whereas lightweight chairs like the Helinox Chair Zero require a few extra steps.

 Portability

 There is definitely a big difference in portability between a backpacking chair and a camping chair.
 A backpacking chair needs to be super lightweight and packable, but a camping chair can be a little bulkier.
 However, we find that whenever we go camping we end up bringing a lot of stuff, so we don’t want something that’s too bulky.
-This is where a solid carrybag often comes in handy — it’s a pain to have to decide between wrestling a chair back into the poorly designed bag or leaving it out of the bag to become a hassle later (we usually pick the latter).

 Quality